eriksand/eriksand.github.io/README.md

 # Castle-Defense-Idle

 CaDeID is an attempt at synergizing the idle/incremental and defense genres of web games.
-It is primarily a coding and design excersize that I will work on over the summer.
+It is primarily a coding and design exercise that I will work on over the summer.

 ### Inspirational links